alexwebgr/The-Last-Weather-App/README.md

 I've decided to make this code Open Source so other BlackBerry&reg; WebWorks developers can take a look at it and maybe learn something for their own apps.

-## Contact me
+## Contact

-If you have any questions, suggestions or other feedback, please contact me at marcovhv - at - gmail.com.
+If you have any questions, suggestions or other feedback, please contact marcovhv - at - gmail.com.
+## forked by alexwebgr

+i have decided to fork this app and refactor it according to my beliefs and code standards along with playing around with webworks api and possibly adding some new features.

+you can always contact me if you want at websurfer992[at]gmail[dot]com